 When the damage can be repaired: The loss settlement will be based on the cost of repairs necessary to restore the items to their conditions prior to the damage or loss.

 In the event of a total loss: The loss settlement will be based on the actual value of the items immediately before the occurrence of the damage.
 The loss here covers only the extent, included in the sum insured.

 According to this clause, the insurer will settle the claim as soon as he is notified by the insured with a written notification and supporting documents.
 However, if the insured fails to inform after a stipulated period mentioned in the policy document the claim doesn’t settle.

 According to this clause, the third-party liability cover of the policy applies to the insured parties named in the policy document as if a separate policy had been issued to each party.
 However, there are exclusions to this clause, and hence the insured needs to understand them correctly.

-Strike, riot and civil commotion damage clause:
+Strike, riot, and civil commotion damage clause:

 Automatic reinstatement clause:

-Overtime, night work express freight clause:
+Over time, night work expresses freight clause: